netgroup-polito/frog4-orchestrator/README_INSTALL.md

   The script above also adds in the database the `admin` user (`username:admin`, `password:admin`).

 ### Create a new user
-To create a new user from the main directory runs:
+To create a new user, runs:

+        $ cd [frog4-orchestrator]
-        python3 -m scripts.create_user
+        $ python3 -m scripts.create_user

 To add a new user on the database